User story: Relationship to epics, themes and initiatives/programs

-In this usage, Jira shifts the meaning of themes in an organization perspective: e.g how much time did we spent on developing theme "xyz".
+In this usage, Jira shifts the meaning of themes in an organization perspective: e.g how much time did we spend on developing theme "xyz".
 But another definition of themes is: a set of stories, epics, features etc for a user that forms a common semantic unit or goal.
 There is probably not a common definition because different approaches exist for different styles of product design and development.
 In this sense, some also suggest to not use any kind of hard groups and hierarchies.

 Theme

 Multiple epics or many very large stories that are closely related are summarized as themes.
 A common explanation of epics is also: so much work that requires many sprints, or in scaled frameworks -- a Release Train or Solution Train.

 Initiative

 Multiple themes, epics, or stories grouped together hierarchically.

 Epic

 Multiple themes or stories grouped together by ontology and/or semantic relationship.

 Story map

 A story map organises user stories according to a narrative flow that presents the big picture of the product.
 The technique was developed by Jeff Patton from 2005 to 2014 to address the risk of projects flooded with very detailed user stories that distract from realizing the product's main objectives.

 User story mapping uses workshops with users to identify first the main business activities.
-Each of these main activities may involve several kind of users or personas.
+Each of these main activities may involve several kinds of users or personas.

 The horizontal cross-cutting narrative line is then drawn by identifying the main tasks of the individual user involved in these business activities.
 The line is kept throughout the project.
 More detailed user stories are gathered and collected as usual with the user story practice.
-But each new user story is either inserted into the narrative flow or related vertically to a main tasks.
+But each new user story is either inserted into the narrative flow or related vertically to a main task.

 The horizontal axis corresponds to the coverage of the product objectives, and the vertical axis to the needs of the individual users.

 In this way it becomes possible to describe even large systems without losing the big picture.

-Story maps can easily provide a two-dimensional graphical visualization of the Product Backlog: At the top of the map are the headings under which stories are grouped, usually referred to as 'epics' (big coarse-grained user stories), 'themes' (collections of related user stories) or 'activities'.
+Story maps can easily provide a two-dimensional graphical visualization of the product backlog: At the top of the map are the headings under which stories are grouped, usually referred to as 'epics' (big coarse-grained user stories), 'themes' (collections of related user stories) or 'activities'.
 These are identified by orienting at the user’s workflow or "the order you'd explain the behavior of the system".
 Vertically, below the epics, the actual story cards are allocated and ordered by priority.
 The first horizontal row is a "walking skeleton" and below that represents increasing sophistication.